sylvix/finance-backend/README.md

 ```

 ## Timezone
-Since Postgres doesn't save the timezone with the dates, UTC timezone is assumed.
+For this project UTC timezone is assumed.
 That's why for correct dates backend should also use UTC timezone.
 And that's the reason for the `UTC=TZ` env variable in `.env` file.